wp-plugins/collabpress/readme.txt

 That's it!
 Now you can easily start adding new projects and tasks

 == Frequently Asked Questions ==

-= Where did all of my data go? =

-CollabPress v1.0 does NOT support legacy CollabPress data at this time.
-If you are running a previous version, your data will not be lost, but it will not be displayed or used in the new version.
-To retrieve your data install an older version of CollabPress.

 = Why are some features not implemented? =